jstray/lede-algorithms/README.md

 Algorithms for doing journalism, journalism about algorithms.
 The purpose of mathematical formalism.
 Homework:

-- Use a Jypyter notebook to prove that an average of averages is not the same as the overall average.
-Similarly for median.
-- Work out when the overall average and an average of averages **are** equal, and prove formally that this must be so.
-- Show that this really works, by computing the values in Jupyter.
+- [Assignment notebook](https://github.com/jstray/lede-algorithms/blob/master/week-1/week-1-homework.ipynb).
+Show that an average of averages is not the same as the overall average.
+Work out when the overall average and an average of averages **are** equal.
+Show that this really works, by computing the values in Jupyter.
-- Repeat this exercise for the median.

 ### Week 2 - Text Processing
 In this class we will develop the ubiquitous vector space document model, with TF-IDF weighting.
 You will learn to algorithmically summarize documents by extracting keywords, how to compare documents for similarity, and how a search engine and Google News work.